 Get exclusive member benefits & effect social change.
 Join Today

-Flatulence is a medical term for releasing gas from the digestive system through the anus.
-It’s also commonly known as farting, passing wind, or having gas.
+Commonly known as farting, passing wind, or having gas, flatulence is a medical term for releasing gas from the digestive system through the anus.
 It occurs when gas collects inside the digestive system, and is a normal process.

 Gas collects in two main ways.
 Swallowing air while you eat or drink can cause oxygen and nitrogen to collect in the digestive tract.
 Second, as you digest food, digestive gases such as hydrogen, methane, and carbon dioxide collect.
 Either method can cause flatulence.